Graduate opportunities at EIT to solve global challenges

 EIT provides fully-funded doctoral (DPhil/PhD) study at the University of Oxford, where graduate students directly contribute to progressing an EIT project.
 These projects tackle global challenges through cutting-edge technology, offering graduate students the chance to collaborate with world-leading experts to develop innovative solutions.

-The EIT Graduate Opportunities are highly competitive.
+The EIT graduate opportunities are highly competitive.
 EIT is looking for exceptionally talented individuals with the skills and expertise to contribute significantly to our projects.
 We are particularly interested in students with skills in fields such as computer science, artificial intelligence, economics, mathematics, robotics, plant sciences, machine learning, chemistry, biology, engineering, medicine or microbiology.
-Graduate Scholarships applicants must demonstrate skills aligned with their chosen EIT Project.
+Graduate scholarships applicants must demonstrate skills aligned with their chosen areas.

-EIT Graduate Scholars have an exceptional academic, research, and innovation track record and a portfolio of achievements that go beyond the selection criteria.
+Graduate students funded by EIT have an exceptional academic, research, and innovation track record and a portfolio of achievements that go beyond the selection criteria.
 They are individuals who have already demonstrated significant impact in their field and the potential to become future leaders in research and innovation.
-Our scholars not only push the boundaries of knowledge but also have the vision and drive to translate their ideas into real-world applications and commercial opportunities.
+Our students not only push the boundaries of knowledge but also have the vision and drive to translate their ideas into real-world applications and commercial opportunities.

-EIT Graduate Scholars will work on PhD projects that directly contribute to the research and innovation programs at EIT.
-As such, they will span one or more of the following Humane Endeavours, which provide focus areas for what EIT is trying to solve:
+EIT Graduate students will work on DPhil (PhD) projects that directly contribute to the research and innovation programs at EIT:

 Eligibility